chiragbadhe/verify-cyber-cred/README.md

 ## Features

-1. **Balance Verification**: Checks if an address has a minimum balance of 0.1 ETH on the Base network.
-2. **Transaction Verification**: Verifies if an address has any transactions on the Base network.
+1. **Transaction Verification**: Verifies if an address has any transactions on the Cyber network during January 2025.
-3. **Signature Generation**: Creates a signature for verified addresses.
+2. **Signature Generation**: Creates a cryptographic signature for verified addresses containing eligibility status and transaction count.

 ## Setup